Grizzly Lake offers some nice fall colors, but isn’t worth the hike in any season. A trip to the first pond on the hike might be worth it.

 With all of the above considered, I decided that I’d just hike to Grizzly Lake and maybe attempt Blue Miner the next day.
 The trail initially goes up a little hill and then through some forest, alongside a boundary fence, before spilling out to a grassy area overlooking the Red Hills and the Tetons, with views of ranching fields down the valley.
 It was really quite hot for being at the very end of September, so I didn’t enjoy this section of trail too much.

 What I enjoyed less than even the sun was the ups-and-downs of the trail.
-It’s one of the roller-coaster type, where you gradually gain elevation through the 2-steps-forward-one-step-back approach.
+It’s one of the roller-coaster types, where you gradually gain elevation through the 2-steps-forward-one-step-back approach.
 Still, the leaves were changing color in the aspen groves, and every time I’d descend a draw, I’d typically find a little stream with picturesque reflections of the fall colors.

 As I made my way along, the Tetons disappeared from view, hidden by various ridges of the Gros Ventre.
 One last climb, or so I thought, brought me to the split in trails, one going to Grizzly, and the other going to Blue Miner.
 On my map, I saw that there was a nearby pond that I might use as a place to overnight.
 The downside would then be that I’d not get to see Grizzly Lake, which I was curious about.
 My mother had texted me and said that she really wanted to visit Blue Miner with me, so I started considering simply saving the upper lakes for later, as I’d gotten no hikes with my mom during the whole summer.